Emergent Energy

-Pennsylvania Energy Expertise Hub
+Pennsylvania Energy Resources Hub

-Last updated: April 2026
+Last updated: June 2026

 PA AEPS Compliance Requirements

 Pennsylvania's Alternative Energy Portfolio Standards (AEPS) Act requires Electric Distribution Companies to source a minimum percentage of electricity from alternative energy resources.
-Understanding these mandates is critical for facilities looking to monetize energy efficiency investments through Tier II RECs.

 PA Utility Rebate Programs